dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 The primary disadvantage of operating-system-level virtualization in my opinion in practise is that you can not run applications in containers that are compiled for a different operating system as your host.
-For example you can not run Windows based executables directly in a container if you host operating system is Linux.
+For example you can not run Windows based executables directly in a container if your host operating system is Linux.
 There is no such limitations for virtual machines.

 So like every piece of technology in this world is trying to solve a particular problem, operating-system-level virtualization also has its place and purpose to exist.
-Unfortunately it's very uncommon to have a technology that solves multiple problems without making any compromises to other parts of the system.
+Unfortunately it's very uncommon to have a technology that solves many different problems at once without making any compromises to other parts of the system.
+The same rule applies for the containerization technology as well.

 ---